 For more details about the EPFL Ticket Shop, including special offers and refund policies, visit the Ticket Shop web page.

-- Refunds for train tickets ordered in the Ticket Shop can be made online or directly via the SBB Mobile application.
+- Refunds for train tickets ordered in the Webshop can be made online or directly via the SBB Mobile application.
 SBB charges a flat fee of CHF 10 for each request.

 - If you booked your tickets elsewhere, please send a refund request to EPFL’s accounting department, along with a completed refund application form.